New Horizon Graduate Scholars Peer Mentoring

 - Serve as a positive representative of Virginia Tech's College of Engineering Graduate School.

-- Ready to contact mentee(s) on April 15 (or as soon as offer is accepted)
+- Ready to contact mentee(s) on 17 April (or as soon as the mentees’ offer is accepted)